British Standards

 Products and services which BSI certifies as having met the requirements of specific standards within designated schemes are awarded the Kitemark.

 History

 Sir John Wolfe Barry, the leader of the Institution of Civil Engineers in 1896, helped to develop standards for iron and steel production, the forerunner of the BSI.

 The BSI Group began in 1901 as the Engineering Standards Committee, led by James Mansergh, to standardize the number and type of steel sections, in order to make British manufacturers more efficient and competitive.
-The committee met for the first time on the 22nd January 1901.
+The committee met for the first time on 22 January 1901.

 The UK government recognised BSI as the only organisation for issuing standards in Britain, in 1942.
 In 1955, the government introduced new regulations for Kitemarks on car seat belts and cycling helmets, coinciding with a BSI Kitemark test centre opening in Hemel Hempstead.
 By the 1970s BSI was focusing on management quality systems.

 Over time the standards developed to cover many aspects of tangible engineering, and then engineering methodologies including quality systems, safety and security.